Roman Catholic High School: 19th century

-When Roman Catholic High School was dedicated on September 6, 1890, 105 boys were selected for entrance into the new high school.
+Roman Catholic High School was dedicated on September 6, 1890, in a ceremony conducted by Archbishop Ryan of Philadelphia.
+His dedication speech compared education in public schools, lacking the Christian recognition of the soul and the importance to teach that subject at this new catholic high school in the education of young men.
+A class numbering 105 boys were selected for entrance into the new high school.
 Later only 26 students survived economic hardships and became members of the first graduating class in 1894.
 Compared to the number who began as first-year students, the percentage of graduates was a little less than 25%.
 In 1928, one-half of those started received diplomas.
-During the 95 years of its opening, 16,228 students graduated from Catholic High.
+During the 95 years of its opening, 16,228 students graduated from Roman Catholic High.

 20th century

 In 1985, the Archdiocese slated the school for closing due to lowering enrollment.
 However, the school's alumni association, with the blessing of Philadelphia's John Cardinal Krol, embarked on a campaign to save the school.
 Roman's Alumni Association, which had existed for over 70 years, came together to raise funds and increase enrollment.
 The rector of the school even applied to have the building itself kept as a historic landmark, which was accepted.
 The significance of the historic landmark designation means the building on the corner of Broad and Vine Streets can never legally be torn down.
 Also, its exterior must always stay the same — though it does not have to remain a school.